-In considering an application by an employee to conduct business outside normal working hours, the following must be taken into account:
+In considering an application by an employee to conduct business outside normal working hours, the following must be considered:

 - a.
-The nature and extent of work to be undertaken; - b.
-The time required for the outside work; - c.
-The work load of the applicant; - d.
-The employee's performance record; - e.
-The possible reputational impact on the Council; - f.
-The need for rest; - g.
-The utilization of Council's property and resources; - h.
+The nature and extent of work to be undertaken. - b.
+The time required for the outside work. - c.
+The workload of the applicant. - d.
+The employee's performance record. - e.
+The possible reputational impact on the Council. - f.
+The need for rest. - g.
+The utilization of Council's property and resources. - h.
 Employees must attach such approval when submitting their financial disclosure forms.